jakehosen/git-workshop/git-basics.md

 **.gitignore**: This is a file that tells Git what files should be excluded even when running a command to stage all files (```git add .```).
 This is essential for macOS users.
 In each folder, macOS will put a hidden file called ```.DS_Store```.
 If you don't add it to your .gitignore, all your directories will have this file listed.
 It gets annoying.

 ## Cloning a respository
 Now we're going to clone the repository with these documents onto your local computer.
-(On the repository's GitHub page)[https://github.com/jakehosen/git-workshop/tree/main], click the green **Code** button, switch the tab to **SSH**, and copy the URL.
+[On the repository's GitHub page](https://github.com/jakehosen/git-workshop/tree/main), click the green **Code** button, switch the tab to **SSH**, and copy the URL.
 It'll look like:

 ```
 git@github.com:username/repo-name.git